Laidout/laidout/README.md

     with ids that start with a capital letter will have an icon generated of the same name by running makeimages.py ThatName.

+	If for some reason you cannot see any icons after you run Laidout, even after you have generated them, you can tell Laidout to search particular directories for icons by adding a line like the following to `~/.config/laidout/(version)/laidoutrc`:

+	    icon_dir /path/to/icon/directory

 5. Ok, now do `make install`.

 	A note about uninstalling.
 Work needs to be done on "make uninstall" to not remove